CCGL: Contrastive Cascade Graph Learning: CCGL Framework

 \subsection{Fine Tuning and Distilling \M~for Downstream Cascade Prediction Tasks}

 A general model is obtained via the contrastive learning by far, but requires a further fine-tuning using labeled data for certain downstream tasks.
-In this paper, we focus on the information cascade popularity prediction (cf.~Definition~\ref{def:popularity}) as our primary downstream task (cf.~Section~\ref{subsec:transfer} for cascade outbreak prediction).
+In this paper, we focus on the information cascade popularity prediction (cf.~Definition~\ref{def:popularity}) as our primary downstream task.

 \vpara{Fine-tuning.} After unsupervised training of \M~with unlabeled and augmented cascade graphs in a \textit{task-agnostic} way, we use labeled cascade graphs to fine-tune the \M~framework in a \textit{task-specific} way.
 Following \cite{chen2020big}, the MLP-based projection head used for contrastive learning can be fully discarded (i.e., only the cascade graph encoder is used for fine-tuning), partially discarded (i.e., an encoder followed by fully connected layers for fine-tuning), or fully included (i.e., we use $\mathbf{z}_i$ for both downstream fine-tuning task and contrastive learning).
 Detailed discussion of projection head is provided in Section~\ref{subsec:results}.
 For $N$ observed training cascade graphs, the training loss is defined as mean logarithmic squared error (MSLE):